 exerting considerable physical effort over prolonged periods to accomplish their goals.
 Both use hunting methods that require a pack, or team effort rather than that

 Wolves and humans were also both opportunistic hunters, and when it was possible, they would take advantage of each other's kills.

 This was particularly effective for

-the wolves because of the mass-killing techniques occasionally used by humans, such as driving entire herds of herbivores over cliffs.
+the wolves because of the mass-killing techniques occasionally used by humans, such as driving entire herds of herbivores over cliffs as at what is now known as Head-Smashed-In Buffalo Jump.
 Only a few animals were used,

 "the rest being left to rot, in a manner sharply contradicting the modern myths that propose that Stone Age hunters were somehow so totally in tune with their environments